This post may contain affiliate links.

 Vaccinations and Getting Sick in India

 On our last 1 month trip, my younger son and I both had something that gave us severe diarrhoea, pain and fever for a couple of days.
 My travel thermometer told me we had fevers of 103 °F plus.
 We didn’t seek treatment.

 And that’s all, nothing else.
 The sickest my boys have ever been was in London with norovirus.
 You can get sick everywhere.

-Travel vaccination and malaria advice varies.
-Before we left on our last trip my GP told me that malaria prophylaxis was now unnecessary in India (excluding the far north east), so we didn’t give it a second thought.
+Travel vaccination and malaria advice vary.
+Before we left on our last trip my GP told me that malaria prophylaxis was now unnecessary in India (excluding the far northeast), so we didn’t give it a second thought.

 That’s just what we do.
 Do your own research and do whatever you are comfortable with, nothing will spoil your trip faster than worrying about health every day.

 No, not at all.
 We don’t even clean our teeth with it.

 It’s not just bacterial contamination you need to worry about, there are other pollutants, metals and chemicals too.

 Years ago there were reports of bottled water being unsafe to drink in India because of unscrupulous producers.
 I heard stories of people re-using plastic water bottles and buying machines to re-seal them after filling them with tap water.